Dual Enrollment Funding

 Tuition, Fees, and Books:

 Tuition and most fees are covered by Dual Enrollment for every eligible student in the program.
-Books will also be provided to Dual Enrollment students at no charge.
-Because students are eligible to participate in almost all STC programs, they may be responsible for course-specific fees in some program areas; however, most STC programs do not require such fees.
-Students should speak with the High School Initiatives Coordinator to find out specifics about course-related fees.
+Books will also be provided to Dual Enrollment students at no charge. * Some programs may require additional fees not covered in Dual Enrollment*

 Additional funding fine print: